 However, the effects of temperature and atmospheric are very small compared with altitude and may therefore be ignored.
 Indeed, there should be an allowance made for altitude, however.
 For example, at an altitude of 1000 meters the energy available from the wind at a given wind speed is reduced by 11%.

-Only part of the energy in the wind is available for use.
+Sadly, only part of the energy in the wind is available for use.
 Furthermore, to extract all energy would require bringing the wind to rest which is impossible.
 Since, the available energy is extracted by slowing down the wind and using some of its kinetic energy.
 The maximum amount of energy that can, even in theory, be physically extracted from the wind is 59.3% (Betz limit) of the total available.
 After all, in practice wind rotors are not perfectly efficient.
-Good ones will be able to extract 25-40% of the total kinetic energy.
-Most of this energy can be found high altitude wind power.
+However, the good ones will be able to extract 25-40% of the total kinetic energy.
+Finally, most of this energy can be found high altitude wind power.

 Tip Speed Ratio (tsr) – is the ratio of the blade tip velocity to that of the wind.
 Further, high speed windmill have high tip speed ratio (up to 15) while low speed one have (Tsr) from 1 to 2.

 Number of Blades – The selection of number of blades affects power coefficient.
-For lower design tip speed ratios in general have higher number of blades for different tip speed ratio.
+For this reason, the lower design tip speed ratios in general have higher number of blades for different tip speed ratio.

 Tip Speed Ratio